Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear guidance on when to use this tool: to report bugs, missing features, or send feedback.
-It also gives a usage hint to include the conversation array.
-However, it does not explicitly state when not to use it or mention any alternative tools.
+The description provides clear context for use: report bugs/feedback.
+It advises including the conversation array for reproduction.
+However, it does not explicitly state when not to use or mention alternative tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.